Friday, June 2, 2017

 Once upon a time, not long ago, in the mountainous Balkans, lived a boy.
 His name was Benjamin Zec, and some would say he was just an ordinary boy.

 There was no tree around his little town that Benjamin had not climbed, like Tarzan.
-He was the best marble shooter on his street and an excellent second in the school's kilometer dash.
-The other boys in class respected him, as he was the best goal scorer on the soccer field, and the girls kept their eyes on him giggling because Benjamin did not hesitate to pinch bottoms or stick out his hand, as if yawning, to grab a barely formed breast.
-Perhaps this is why he often wore proud bruises under his big green eyes.
+He was the best marble shooter on his street and an excellent second in the school’s kilometer dash.
+The other boys in class respected him, as he was the best goal scorer on the soccer field, and the girls kept their eyes on him, giggling, because Benjamin did not hesitate to pinch bottoms or stick out his hand, as if yawning, to grab a barely formed breast.
+Perhaps, therefore, he often wore proud bruises under his big green eyes.

 Benjamin, the little devil, used to return from recess, cradling a T-shirt full of early cherries to his chest.
-Then he would eat them during class and throw pits at the teacher's pets sitting up front.
+Then he would eat them during class and throw pits at the teacher’s pets sitting up front.
 Benjamin loved the smell of the woods and the earthy primrose buds more than any science lesson.
 Once, he even challenged the physics teacher with the insulting and bold statement that Newton had, in fact, been defecating under that famous tree and that no apple had fallen on his head, but that he, Newton, was inspired by seeing his poop succumb to the force of gravity!
-Benjamin said that the legend about the apple tree was a blatant fabrication anyway: apples don't just fall off trees like that.
-Besides, he added, the best ideas always come from relieving oneself in nature!
+He picked up this thesis in some humorous novel and was convinced that the legend about the apple tree was a blatant fabrication.
+The best ideas always come from relieving oneself in nature, he said to the teacher.
 The whole class laughed, and Benjamin, of course, got a D in physics.

 And Benjamin Zec was gone.